Donate

 The American Mental Health Foundation

-AMHF, for its 100 years, is dedicated to the welfare of all people with emotional problems.
+AMHF, for its 100-plus years, is dedicated to the welfare of all people with emotional problems.
 AMHF works to end the stigma, especially with respect to young people.
 When you donate you are also giving to support the public good.
 Following are sobering facts and statistics:

 – 1 in 5 children—either currently or at some time during his or her lifetime—has, will have, or has had a seriously debilitating mental disorder (National Institute of Mental Health)